Skip to Content

 This post contains affiliate links.
 For my full disclosure policy, click here.
 Thanks for your support!

+We’ve been using our IKEA Kallax shelving unit as a bench for a few years now.
 It first held toy bins in our main level playroom (we have these and these, which I LOVE because they fit seamlessly into the rest of our decor), and then we moved it to the basement where it now plays a similar role.
-I recently decided to turn it on its side, and then figured I’d make it into a bench to add some extra seating for the kids or adults, which is especially useful when we have play dates with multiple kids.

 Well, I consulted my dear friend Google in an attempt to find a sturdy, Kallax-sized cushion, and guess what?